 - Immediate family includes; partners, parents, children, siblings and grand-children.
 We would also like mourners to adhere to the social distancing guidelines.
 We are aware that at this sad time the comfort of your family is greatly received, but for the foreseeable we’d like you to practice social distancing within the Chapel

-- We are pleased to be able to offer free webcasting of services, a service that is usually chargeable.
+- We are pleased to be able to offer webcasting of services.
 This will allow those outside of the immediate family to be present, remotely.

 Hymn books will be removed.